norbix/norbix.dev/content/posts/artificial-intelligence/index.md

 - **Customer support bots** – combine LLMs with APIs to resolve tickets.
 - **Multi-agent systems** – groups of agents cooperating in logistics or simulations.

+💡 **Case Study:** [ClickHouse ran an experiment](https://clickhouse.com/blog/llm-observability-challenge) to see if large language models could act as on-call SREs, performing root cause analysis (RCA) during incidents.
+The results showed that while LLMs are *helpful assistants* in summarizing logs and suggesting hypotheses, they still fall short of replacing human SREs.
+This highlights a key theme: today’s AI agents **augment human expertise rather than replace it** in high-stakes domains.

 ### LLM-Powered Agents
 Modern frameworks (AutoGPT, LangChain agents, Microsoft Autogen) turn LLMs into **agents with tools**:
 - Search the web for live data.